iocage/iocage/doc/source/templates.rst

 **Customizing a template:**

-To make further customizations or just patch the template, there are two
-options:
+To make changes to the template, you will need to know whether any existing jails are based on the template.
+Since modifying the template will require converting it back into a jail, it cannot be the base for any jails.

+*** No jails based on the template ***

-* Convert the template back to a jail with :command:`iocage set template=no [UUID | NAME]`, then start the jail with :command:`iocage start [UUID | NAME]`.
+1. Convert the template back into a jail:

+   :command:`iocage set template=no [UUID | NAME]`.

-* If network access is unnecessary to make the changes, use :command:`iocage chroot [UUID | NAME] [Command ...]` to run the needed commands inside the template.
+2. Start the jail:

+   :command:`iocage start [UUID | NAME]`.

+3. Use any method you wish to connect to the jail and modify its contents.

+4. Stop the jail:

+   :command:`iocage stop [UUID | NAME]`.

+5. Convert the jail back into a template:

+   :command:`iocage set template=yes [UUID | NAME]`.

+*** Jails based on the template ***

+This process will create a new template, leaving the existing template and jails unaffected.

+1. Create a 'thick' jail from the template, so that it will be independent from the template:

+   :command:`iocage create -T -t [UUID | NAME] -n newtemplate`.

+2. Start the jail:

+   :command:`iocage start newtemplate`.

+3. Use any method you wish to connect to the jail and modify its contents.

+4. Stop the jail:

+   :command:`iocage stop newtemplate`.

+5. Convert the jail into a template:

+   :command:`iocage set template=yes newtemplate`.